 The new rules also prohibit re-entrance to Machu Picchu, meaning once you enter, you are not allowed to return if you decide to leave.
 There is a stipulation included in the new rules which allows re-entrance for special circumstances.
 At the moment, the only toilets at Machu Picchu are located outside of the park.
 So until a solution is found to solve this problem, this is a pretty acceptable “special circumstance.”

-Some important Rules that you should consider when you visit Machu Picchu
+Some important Rules that you should take in consideration when you visit Machu Picchu

 We really want to inform you of the most important rules that should be taken into consideration so as to avoid any trouble when you are visiting Machu Picchu.